Hiring is a narrow waist problem

-Everyone knows that hiring in tech is broken, but I think hiring is mainly a narrow waist problem.
+Everyone and their dog knows that hiring in tech is broken.
+Internt forums like HN are full of passionate discussions about it’s brokenness.
+I think hiring is mainly a narrow waist problem.
 Narrow waists (or hourglass) is a concept that tells about complex multifaceted systems that are separated by a slim layer of data exchange.

 On the employer side there are many aspects of the role that they need to fill.
 It could be specialized knowledge about Apache Kafka or the need to do Database migrations between specific DBs.
 Then there are intangible things like cross-cultural communication skills, knowledge of special domains (e.g. Security or HTTP), and also the requirement to be a good fit to the existing team.
 These requirements are often listed down in the job description, but the intangible parts about team dynamics and unique product history are usually left unsaid.